mongodb/docs-realm/source/mongodb/tables/query-filter-params.rst

           they can either return only specified fields or withhold fields that are not specified.
-If multiple filters apply to a query, the filters must all specify the same type of projection or the query will fail.
+If multiple filters apply to a query, the filters must all specify the same type of projection, or the query will fail.

        .. example::